Nanotekton/drugability/README.md

 # Drugability - Machine Learning Study

-Here we deposit the code associated with the article *Advantages and limitations of Artificial Intelligence in defining general drug-likeness* by Wiktor Beker, Agnieszka Wołos and Bartosz A. Grzybowski.
+Here we deposit the code associated with the article *Minimal-uncertainty prediction of general drug-likeness based on Bayesian neural networks* by Wiktor Beker, Agnieszka Wołos and Bartosz A. Grzybowski.

 ## Prerequisites